mmoshihud/mmoshihud/README.md

 # Hi there 👋, I'm [Munshi Moshihud Hossain](https://github.com/mmoshihud)

-### Hi!
+**Hi!
 I am Munshi Moshihud Hossain, I am a full-stack web developer with expertise in PHP and Javascript.
 I have experience building interactive front-ends and dynamic web pages using a combination of HTML, CSS, and JavaScript, as well as utilizing React and Laravel frameworks.
 Additionally, I am skilled in building and integrating APIs using Laravel for the backend and React for the frontend.
-Ensuring accuracy and honesty in presenting one's skills and experience is crucial in the professional world.
+Ensuring accuracy and honesty in presenting one's skills and experience is crucial in the professional world.**

 **Education/Skills:**

-- Graduating from American International University in 2022 🎓
+**- Graduating from American International University in 2022 🎓**
-- Php
-- Javascript
+**- Php**
+**- Javascript**
-- Full Web Application, API, Backend with laravel, Frontend with React
+**- Full Web Application, API, Backend with Laravel, Frontend with React** **- C/C++, C#, Java,**
-- C/C++, C#, Java,
-- HTML5, CSS3, React, BootStrap, Tailwind
+**- HTML5, CSS3, React, BootStrap, Tailwind**
-- RDBMS, MySQL, SQLServer
+**- RDBMS, MySQL, SQLServer**
-- Frameworks: Laravel, React
+**- Frameworks: Laravel, React**

 **Language and Tools:**